UsenetBig8/STUMP/doc/md/installation.md

 -   crosspost -- to send back when rejecting for megacrossposting
 -   charter -- to send back when rejecting for violating requirements of the charter that are checked automatically
--   signature -- to send back when rejecting for bogus PGP signature.
+-   signature -- to send back when rejecting for bogus GnuPG signature.

 Edit file `rejection-reasons.lst` and put there the reasons that your moderators are allowed to choose for rejections.
 They should have names